 Cocaine Detox London – The First Step to Recovery

 You may suffer physical symptoms such as fatigue, exhaustion, chills, tremors, muscle aches and nerve pain, as well as being overwhelmed with cravings for the drug.
-There is also the possibility of experiencing mental or emotional side effects like memory problems, lack of concentration, insomnia, irritation, loss of appetite, changes of behaviour and even suicidal thoughts.
+There is also the possibility of experiencing mental or emotional side effects like memory problems, lack of concentration, insomnia, irritation, loss of appetite, changes in behaviour and even suicidal thoughts.

 Side Effects Of Withdrawal

-You can initially feel the symptoms of withdrawal around an hour and a half after you stop using cocaine and they can extend for a period between seven to ten days, although this may vary, depending on your individual circumstances.
+You can initially feel the symptoms of withdrawal around an hour and a half after you stop using cocaine, and they can extend for a period between seven to ten days, although this may vary, depending on your individual circumstances.
 It can be based on the length and intensity of your addiction and if you have a pre-existing condition, amongst other considerations.

 There may be no medication for cocaine addiction, but you can still be prescribed certain drugs to deal with withdrawal.
-You will generally be given antidepressants to deal with the comedown and change of moods, and you may be treated with sleep aids, to help you get some rest.
+You will generally be given antidepressants to deal with the comedown and change of moods, and you may be treated with sleep aids to help you get some rest.

-Cocaine detox London programmes
+Cocaine Detox London programmes

 You will be living in a private rehab centre during your treatment, where you will be overseen by the highly skilled medical staff.
 They will keep a close eye on you throughout your stay, managing every aspect of your treatment.
 Be assured their experts will cater to your specific requirements to bring you the best hands-on care.
 As an inpatient in residential rehab, you will be carefully evaluated in the course of detoxification, as the withdrawal symptoms must be closely monitored to prevent relapse.
 Those receiving inpatient care at a residential clinic will benefit from individual or group therapy sessions each day, the foremost psychiatric care and case management to organise the services and care a person in recovery may require following cocaine detox.

-When you stay at a residential rehab centre in London has come to an end, you may also profit from an extensive aftercare and follow-up programme.
-A counsellor or member of staff will follow your progress providing any advice, guidance, or support you need to help you to continue your path of recovery and avoid relapse once you have left the clinic and returned home.
+When your stay at a residential rehab centre in London has come to an end, you may also profit from an extensive aftercare and follow-up programme.
+A counsellor or member of staff will follow your progress, providing any advice, guidance, or support you need to help you continue your path of recovery and avoid relapse once you have left the clinic and returned home.
 This can be particularly of aid during the initial year of recovery when there is a greater chance of falling back into addiction.

 If you live in and around the city of London and have fallen under the powerful physical and psychological grip of cocaine addiction, then contact Detox Plus UK.
-So, why not get in touch and learn more about the life-changing service we provide.
+So, why not get in touch and learn more about the life-changing service we provide?

 FAQs